 - Coastal areas and central L.A. – the areas with the highest population – will see extreme heat days triple

-- The San Fernando Valley and San Gabriel Valley will see extreme hot days almost quadruple
+- The San Fernando Valley, San Gabriel and desert areas will see extreme hot days double or triple

-- Desert and mountain areas will see extreme hot days increase by 5 to 6 times the current number.
+- Mountain areas will see extreme hot days increase by 5 to 6 times the current number.